 Intuitive as ever, Odysseus quickly lashes together a raft during the turmoil.
-The storm sent him in the direction of Charybdis, which he somehow survived out of pure luck (or our girl Pallas Athena).
+The storm sent him in the direction of Charybdis, which he somehow survived out of pure luck (or Pallas Athena).
 Afterward, the hero washes ashore on Calypso’s island, Ogygia.

 The whirlpool Charybdis lived nearest to the Sicilian side of the Strait of Messina.
 She specifically existed beneath the boughs of a fig tree, which Odysseus used to pull himself from the tidal current.

 Alternative origins of Charybdis place her as a mortal woman that slighted Zeus.
 The supreme deity had killed her, and her violent, voracious spirit became a maelstrom.

 Charybdis is not exactly described, although Odysseus describes the whirlpool she created.

 Odysseus recalls how the bottom of the maelstrom was “black with sand and mud.”
 On top of that, Charybdis would frequently spit the water back up.
 This action was described by Odysseus as being “like the water in a cauldron when it is boiling over upon a great fire.”

 Additionally, the entire ship could see when Charybdis would begin to suck in more water due to the rapid downward spiral she would create.
 The whorl would crash against every surrounding rock, creating a deafening sound.

 Thanks to all the mystery that surrounds the actual being that is Charybdis, even the ancient Greeks didn’t attempt to capture her image.
 The Romans didn’t bother, either.